Clinical Trials (PDQ®)

-NOTE: *Patients with CNS disease receive cytarabine IT twice weekly until the cerebrospinal fluid is clear, followed by two additional IT treatments.
+NOTE: *Patients with Central Nervous System (CNS) disease receive cytarabine IT twice weekly until the cerebrospinal fluid is clear, followed by two additional IT treatments.
 Patients with refractory CNS leukemia after 6 doses of IT treatment are removed from the study.

 - Induction 2: Patients receive cytarabine IT on day 1, cytarabine IV on days 1-8, daunorubicin hydrochloride IV over 6 hours on days 1, 3, and 5, and etoposide IV over 4 hours on days 1-5.
 After 3 weeks of rest, patients in complete remission (CR) proceed to intensification 1.
 Patients with refractory disease are removed from protocol therapy.

 - Intensification 1: Patients receive cytarabine IT on day 1, high-dose cytarabine IV over 1 hour on days 1-5, and etoposide IV over 1 hour on days 1-5.
 After 3 weeks of rest, patients in remission proceed to intensification 2, followed by intensification 3.
 Patients in remission proceed to allogeneic SCT 2-8 weeks after blood counts recover.
 Patients with high-risk disease with an alternative donor proceed to intensification 2 and 3, followed by allogeneic SCT.
 Patients not in remission are removed from protocol therapy.